- 1 Savings Vs. Money Market Accounts

 Best For High Balances: BBVA Compass

 Some Money Market accounts have maximum account limits for earning the highest APY rate.
 The one from BBVA Compass is a good fit if you’re planning to maintain a very high balance.
 You can earn their highest interest rate with balances from $10,000, up to $5 million, with their BBVA Compass ClearChoice MMA.
 Be sure that you can maintain a minimum $10,000 balance to waive the Monthly Fee.
 You can also set up a recurring $25 monthly transfer from a BBVA Compass Checking account to waive the fee also.
+Plus, they’re offering a special 1.00% APY rate on balances from $10,000 to $5 million.

 Best Bonus Rate: EverBank